There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 If you feel like you're about to fall, bend your knees and place your hands in front of you to try to stop all movement and regain balance.

-If that fails and you still fall, make sure to lower yourself and adopt a sitting position when you fall, if possible.
+If that fails and you still fall, make sure to lower yourself and adopt a sitting position when you fall, if possible and be careful of the sharp blades.

 Let your butt take most of the hit, and avoid falling on your knees or outstretched hands.

-To get back up, move onto your hands and knees like a dog or cat and get one knee up, then place one foot on the surface (synthetic or roller)
+To get back up, move onto your hands and knees like a dog or cat and get one knee up (right or left foot), then place one foot on the surface (synthetic or roller)

 Take both hands on that knee and apply a little force to hoist the rest of the body off the floor.